 In the education world, colleges often refer to loans made directly by banks and other lending organizations as “private” or “alternative” loans in order to distinguish them from federal loans.
 Private loans can be used alone or to supplement federal loans.

 Technically, they are consumer loans that can be used for education purposes.
 As with other consumer loans, borrowers must demonstrate that they meet credit guidelines.
-For students, who often have limited or no credit history, a creditworthy cosigner may be needed.
-What sets education consumer loans apart from other consumer loans is that collateral is not required to secure the debt (as it is for a car loan or a home equity loan) and, in many cases, repayment of the loan can be postponed while the student is in college.
+For students who often have limited or no credit history, a creditworthy cosigner may be needed.
+What sets education consumer loans apart from other consumer loans is that collateral is not required to secure the debt, and in many cases, repayment of the loan can be postponed while the student is in college

 What’s the difference between federal and private loans?

 The main difference between federal loans and private loans is that the government “guarantees” federal loans against default.
 If a borrower defaults on repaying a federal loan, the government repays a portion of it.
 Many lenders actually provide the funds for both federal and private education loans.
 Because there is less risk to a lender with a federal education loan, interest rates are generally lower for those loans than for private loans— for which a lender assumes all risk that the loan will be repaid.

 • Financial aid forms required

 • Funds are sent to the school

 • Satisfactory Academic Progress required to receive additional loans